joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 irritation, but that it should go away after a few weeks.
 So I'm still not exactly sure what caused this sensation, but other people who have experienced a spontaneous pneumothorax have told me that they have felt the same thing.
-I wonder if maybe there can occasionally be a small leak which works its way up to the throat and produces a pressure differential.
+I wonder if maybe there can occasionally be a small leak that shifts the lungs just enough to put a little pressure on one side of the trachea.
 But that is just speculation.

 Gradually life has gotten more or less back to normal.
 Today I can easily breathe over 3000 mL on my spirometer (twice as much as I was breathing after surgery with pain medication, and four times more without), and as I type the last bit of this post out I'm currently on an airplane somewhere over the middle of Greenland, flying back to San Francisco from England.
 One of the more delicate questions in recovering from a spontaneous pneumothorax is when you can fly again.
 Even in a pressurized cabin, the air pressure during a flight is much lower than normal atmospheric pressure (perhaps 75% or so), and the change happens quickly --- all reicpes for a reccurence.
 In the past doctors were fairly conservative and recommended waiting six months to a year before flying again.
 But my doctor told me that these days after a pleurodesis the chance of having a recurrence during an airplane flight is minimal.
 I don't think he gave me a fixed time when it would be safe, but he said that after two or three months flying would be perfectly fine.
 In my case, it has now been around ten months since my spontaneous pneumothorax.
 I first flew to Rome on the way to Interspeech a month ago (so, nine months after the pleurodesis) and felt a little bit of tightness in my chest for the first hour of the flight, but it may have been imagined.
 On my flight back I didn't experience any pain at all.

 I still have trouble sleeping for an extended period of time on my left side, and the chest numbness, pain, and spasms are still present, though reduced.
-In principle I should be able to do any physical activity that I could do before, with the exception of scuba diving and skydiving.
+In principle I should be able to do any physical activity that I could do before, with the exception of scuba diving and skydiving (too big a pressure change).
+I do, however, have the feeling that if I were to do a heavy deadlift I might cause another bleb to pop or rip some scar tissue, or something.
+But I do know that other people who have had a spontaneous pneumothorax have been able to weightlift.

-* Removing the drainage tube
-* Sleeping
-* Referred pain
-* Carrying heavy objects
-* Bandages used
-* Pleural friction rub
-* Clutching rib during coughing and sneezing
-* Going back to work
-* Trachea feeling offset
-* Persistent cough
-* Spasms in chest
-* Paranoia
+So, for anyone reading this who is currently recovering from a pleurodesis, know that, despite my complaining, you will get better and life will go back to normal!
+Or 98% normal, anyway.
+There is still a 20% chance that this will happen all over again on my right lung, but having gone through it once I think the second time will be easier now that I know what's coming.
+But hopefully it won't come at all!